Lamer87/Space_Engineers_DLC_unlocker/README.md

 <br>

-  - Note:
-    Don't worry if the game has been updated in the meantime, because the Tool checks it.
+  - Don't worry if the game has been updated in the meantime, because the Tool checks it.

 <br>